thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 ---

-# 3. How to create a REST Client with JAX-RS and MicroProfile?
+# 3. How to define a REST Client?

 The following code shows the interface class `AuthorTestClient`.
 That class contains the REST Client interface definition for the REST Endpoint of the Authors microservice.
 With the usage of MicroProfile annotation `@RegisterRestClient` a RESTful Client will be created, when the interface is used in the JUnit test.

-The expected return value of `getAuthors` response is defined as a `String`.
+The expected return value of `getAuthors` response type is defined as a `String`.

-As you see, there is only one annotation of MicroProfile `@RegisterRestClient` utilized and the remaing annotations are from JAX-RS.
+As you see, only one annotation of MicroProfile `@RegisterRestClient` utilized and the remaing annotations are from JAX-RS.

 ```java
 import javax.ws.rs.Path;